It's the battle of the titans: Houston Astros vs. New York Yankees.

 New York Street vs. Houston Street

-While there is a New York Street in southeast Houston, there is a Houston Street in New York.
+There is a New York Street in southeast Houston, and a Houston Street in New York.

 But while we both pronounce "New York" the same, we diverge into a war of the tongues when it comes to how to pronounce "Houston."
 In the south, it's "Hugh-ston."
 In New York, it's "How-sten."